rhobbie/Mkf2/README.md

 3. When finished cd .. and cd MKFORT2 and enter MKFORT2

-      This runs a set of batchfiles to create the Fortran II 4k and 8k Systemtapes from the assembler sources.
+      This runs a set of batchfiles with a lot of console output.
+      It creates the Fortran II 4k and 8k Systemtapes from the assembler sources.

-4. When the tapes are created cd into F2_4K or F2_8K
+4. When finished cd into F2_4K or F2_8K

 Then run: